Vanderlei Luxemburgo: Brazil national team

 On 10 August 1998, Luxemburgo replaced Zagallo as head coach of the Brazil national team after the 1998 FIFA World Cup.
 Despite winning the 1999 Copa América undefeated and finishing in the second place of the 1999 FIFA Confederations Cup, he had fiscal problems during his period ahead of the national team, being accused of tax evasion and false documentation (as he often signed his name as "Wanderley" instead of "Vanderlei").

 Luxemburgo was also in charge of the under-23 team at the 2000 Summer Olympics in Sydney: after losing 1–2 in overtime to gold medal winners Cameroon in the quarter-finals, despite having a two men advantage in that game, he was sacked from the national side on 1 October of that year.

 In 2001, he went back to Corinthians and won yet another State Championship.
-In 2003, he led Cruzeiro Esporte Clube to win the Brazilian National League.
+In 2003, he led Cruzeiro to win the Brazilian National League.
 Even more impressively, the club won two of the three competitions (the Campeonato Mineiro and the Copa do Brasil) without losing a single match.
 The following year he led Santos to win the Brazilian Championship.